CodeReadingClubs/Resources/lola-club/agenda-s1.md

 - Set sessions.
 Frequency and length.
 - Discuss goals and expectations of group members

-## Exercises
-These exercises are best carried out when the code can fit on one or two pages.

-You will need:
-- a printed copy of the code for today's club
-- coloured pens, crayons or pencils
---OR--
-- a digital copy of the code for today's club that you can scribble on

 ### Interaction with code (10 mins)
 1. Colour1 the variables - circle and draw links between instatiation and all uses
 1. Colour2 the method/ function calls - circle and draw links between declarations and calls